My Version of a Lottery Ticket

 While it is probably good general advice to be patient in all endeavors, in few ventures is it more profitable to be patient than in investing.
 Seemingly, for as busy as some people are, one would think buying and forgetting would be a snap.
 Sadly, it isn't and the proofs keep stacking up.

-If you read this, you will find that just last year, when the S&P 500 lost a mere 4.82%, the average investor lost 9.42% - or roughly double the market average - not good.
+If you read this, you will find that in 2018, when the S&P 500 lost a mere 4.82%, the average investor lost 9.42% - or roughly double the market average - not good.
 This difference can only be explained by inopportune buying and selling.
 Thus, if you find yourself being influenced by market pundits, prognosticators, savants, or anyone else purporting to tell you where the market is going, for your own financial good, ignore them.
 Rather, average yourself into the market over time and get your fair share of returns from the market.

 2) With investing, copying is allowed and there are no grades for effort